urbanware-org/honeypot-wasp/README.md

     ```
 1. Create an empty text file with that name.
 1. Rename `honeypot-wasp.php` to `index.php` or `index.html`.
-1. Create the desired directory where you want to install the honeypot on your web server, e. g. `/admin`.
+1. Create the desired directory where you want to install the honeypot on your web server, e.g. `/admin`.
 1. Upload the renamed file as well as the empty text file into that directory.

 ### Function test